-Kamala went to college in the United States of America.
-She attended Howard University, where she majored in Political science and Economics.
+She went to college in the United States of America.
+She attended Howard University, where she majored in Political Science and Economics.

 She then went to earn her law degree at the University of California, Hastings, graduating in 1989.

-The senator grew up with her Indian heritage, and she joined her mother on her visits to India.
+The vice president grew up with her Indian heritage, and she joined her mother on her visits to India.
 Her mum adopted Oakland's Black culture and immersed Kamala and her younger sister Maya within it.